RafaelGC/ese/README.md

 - **Concurrency**: includes the TaskPool and Task classes to implement a [thread pool](https://en.wikipedia.org/wiki/Thread_pool).

 - **AI**: implements an A* search algorithm (Pathfinding class).
-It is flexible enough to support different neighborhood criterion that must be defined by the user by inheriting from IMesh.
+It is flexible enough to support different neighborhood criterion.

 - **TileEngine**: it's a set of classes to build tile based maps.
 The module comes with a very basic parser to load [Tiled TMX](http://www.mapeditor.org/) files.